To liberate Auschwitz, David Dushman drove a Soviet tank through its barbed wire. Horrors awaited inside.

 Before the Nazis evacuated, they had also tried to destroy evidence of their war crimes — namely, the murder of 1.1 million people, mostly Jews, in gas chambers.
 But again, they ran out of time.
 The Red Army reported finding the sickening evidence of the Nazis’ “Final Solution”: 370,000 men’s suits, 837,000 women’s garments, 7.7 tons of human hair, all collected in massive piles.

-Six-hundred bodies – the last people shot by the Nazis – lay unburied on the ground.
+Six hundred bodies — the last people shot by the Nazis — lay unburied on the ground.

 Aleksander Vorontsov was in a Soviet film crew that captured these horrors.
 “My memories from there have stayed with me all my life.
 All of that was the most moving and horrific thing that I filmed during the war,” he said.